 Here are the latest COVID-19 numbers confirmed Monday in Washington state

-The Washington state Department of Health reported 1,626 new COVID-19 cases and 20 deaths on Monday.
+The Washington state Department of Health reported 556 new COVID-19 cases on Monday.

-Pierce County reported 57 cases and one new death.
-The county has 580 deaths likely caused by COVID-19, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 28 cases and two new deaths.
+The county has 585 deaths likely caused by COVID-19, according to the Tacoma-Pierce County Health Department.

-Statewide totals from the illness caused by the coronavirus are 440,889 and 5,856 deaths.
-Those numbers are up from 439,263 and 5,836 deaths as of Friday.
-The case total includes 34,969 infections listed as probable.
+Statewide totals from the illness caused by the coronavirus are 444,722 and 5,782 deaths.
+Those numbers were 444,166 cases and 5,815 deaths as of Saturday.
+Monday’s totals include 31 fewer deaths than reported Friday.
+Local health jurisdictions reconciled these deaths as not related to COVID-19.
+The case total includes 35,723 infections listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.